nbannist/cragnon.js/README.md

 Nicholas

 One more thing...
-Wonder if it would be a good idea to make a base library that uses the proper, standards way of doing DOM manipulations, and then having other code override functions when
+Wonder if it would be a good idea to make a base library that uses the proper, standards way of doing DOM manipulations, and then having other code override functions when necessary to do things in a proprietary way.